-A co-requisite is a requirement that must be met at the same time as the course is being taken.
-If the co-requisite is stated as a course by number, then that course must be taken at Rhodes at the same time, or it may be taken at another institution provided the co-requisite is approved for transfer credit by Rhodes.
+A co-requisite is a requirement that must be met at the same time as the course is being taken if that requirement has not already been met.
+If the co-requisite is stated as a numbered course, then that co-requisite course must be taken at the same time or credit for the co-requisite course must have already been earned.